unode/deep-learning-intro/_episodes/04-ann.md

 {: .language-python}

+We will see later that we can also use pyTorch for normalizing our data.

+## Training data versus Test data

+To validate our model, it is good practice to split the sample dataset in two:

+- training dataset
+- test dataset

+There are different technique to split a dataset from the simplest (taking the first half as the training dataset and the second half as the testing dataset) to the most sophisticated.
+High-level machine learning libraries usually offer ready-made functions to split training and test datasets.

+The MNIST database is already providing us with one training dataset and one test dataset.
+Therefore there is no need to split our input data.

 # Load your data

-Let's use the MNIST dataset and download it with PyTorch.
+Let's download the MNIST dataset with PyTorch.
 We define sizes of the training and test batches.
 Loading this dataset from torchvision, it is possible to normalise it with the *torchvision.transforms.Normalize* by giving the mean (0.1307) and the standard deviation (0.3081) of the dataset.
 It is necessary to set a seed when dealing with random numbers.

+- Download and load the MNIST training dataset with PyTorch:

 ~~~
 import torch
 import torchvision

+import torch.nn

 torch.random.manual_seed(1)

 batch_size_train = 64
-batch_size_test = 1000

 train_loader = torch.utils.data.DataLoader(torchvision.datasets.MNIST(root='./data/', train=True, download=True,
                              transform=torchvision.transforms.Compose([